me-box-archive/tomtom-mysports-cloud-databox-driver/README.md

 # TomTom Runner Databox Driver
-> Databox driver for the TomTom Runner/Spark series of watches.
+> Databox driver for the TomTom MySports Cloud.

-A databox driver for the TomTom Runner/Spark series of watches.
+A databox driver for the TomTom MySports Cloud.
 Currently in development

 ## Installation